 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
 It can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of Academy Trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of internal control has been in place in St Columba's Catholic Boys' School for the period 1 September 2016 to 31 August 2017 and up to the date of approval of the annual report and accounts.
+The system of internal control has been in place in St Columba's Catholic Boys' School for the year ended 31 August 2020 and up to the date of approval of the annual report and accounts.